National TreasureThe Golden Light of the Most Victorious Kings Sutra

 • 10 scrolls

-• Gold ink on purple-dyed paper Handscroll Gold boundary lines
+• Gold ink on purple paper Handscroll Gold ruled lines

 • Nara period/8th century